-DIN/TS must be reviewed every five years.
+DIN/TS must be reviewed every three years.
 A decision is made as to whether this will be converted into a standard, whether it should be withdrawn, whether it should be revised or whether it will be retained unchanged.
 If a DIN/TS is retained unchanged, this decision must be reviewed annually.

 Technical Report (TR)